spiritumduo/spiritumDuo/INSTALL.md

 ### Steps

-1. Check Docker is installed //TODO #31 @jcf54
+1. Check Docker is installed //TODO #31 Should we have a link to how to install Docker if? @jcf54
 2. Check Docker Compose is installed
 3. Configuring Docker Compose file from template
 4. Check if containers are running